vitalab/vitalab.github.io/deep-learning/_posts/2018-11-29-memoryGan.md

 The authors of the paper propose a novel way to counter catastrophic forgetting during sequential learning of GANs.
-They propose _Memory Replay GANs_ (MeRGANs), a conditional GANs that integrates memory replay.
+They propose _Memory Replay GANs_ (MeRGANs), a conditional GAN that integrates memory replay.

 ## Sequential learning

 The task proposed by the authors is to sequentially learn from a training set $$S = \{ S_1, ..., S_M\} $$ where M is the number of categories.
-Each set $$S_C$$ represents the training set for a specific category and is learning it is considered a task.
+Each subset $$S_C$$ represents the training set for a specific category and is considered a task t.
 The goal is to train a conditional GAN to generate images from all the sets after being trained on each set sequentially.